gibbok/notes-next-js/README.md

 Dynamic Imports for Components, used defer the loading of this component until it's required by the user which can help to improve First Input Delay (FID).

+Next.js has built-in Automatic Webfont Optimization.
+By default, Next.js will automatically inline font CSS at build time, eliminating an extra round trip to fetch font declarations.
+This results in improvements to First Contentful Paint (FCP) and Largest Contentful Paint (LCP).